 Canadian History Hall at the Canadian Museum of History

-Just in time for Canada’s 150th birthday on July 1st, 2017, the largest and most comprehensive exhibition about Canadian history ever created will open at the Canadian Museum of History!
-The new Canadian History Hall will span over 15,000 years of Canada’s history through interactive elements and priceless artifacts.
+Just in time for Canada’s 150th birthday on July 1st, 2017, the largest and most comprehensive exhibition about Canadian history ever created opened at the Canadian Museum of History!
+The new Canadian History Hall spans over 15,000 years of Canada’s history through interactive elements and priceless artifacts.
 Don’t miss this excursion through Canada’s past!

 These new attractions are just part of a year-long lineup of celebrations taking place in Ottawa in honour of Canada’s 150th anniversary.
 Visit our Ottawa 2017 Events Highlights page to see more exciting events you can take part in during your visit to Ottawa!
 Book your hotel now!